Osteoarthritis of the ankle: methods for joint-preservation

 - Level of activity.

 - Patient’s age.

-Even correcting accompanying variances will have a positive impact on the arthritis in the ankle.
-The potential of joint preserving procedures has advanced greatly in connection with modern osteosynthesis (surgical fastening) and bone treatment(bone transplant in the ankle).
+Even correcting accompanying variances will have a positive impact on arthritis in the ankle.
+The potential of joint-preserving procedures has advanced greatly in connection with modern osteosynthesis (surgical fastening) and bone treatment(bone transplant in the ankle).
 After treating accompanying conditions, many patients can in practice ultimately do without ankle prosthesis or fusion.
 Avoiding or delaying a prosthesis or fusion can be beneficial to our patients for many years, sometimes their entire life.

 Ligament stabilisation or ligament reconstruction lowers the chance of arthritis of the ankle

 - Ligament stabilisation and ligament reconstruction.

 - Normalising the leg axis through repositioning (osteotomy) of the heel bone or the ankle bone.

 In addition to the stability of the tendons and ligaments, congruency i.e., a precise fit between the ankle bone and talar mortise, is an important aspect.
 If the talus (ankle bone, the bone in the ankle joint on the foot end) is not quite straight, some areas of the ankle bone and the talar mortise are overstressed.
 Other areas are not bearing weight at all.
 In the overstressed areas the cartilage is permanently damaged.
 Arthritis develops on the mechanically overstressed surfaces of the ankle.